 - If you are meeting every week at the same time, you can make it a recurring meeting.

 - Consider setting a password for the meeting as well.
 This will help secure your Zoom session.
 Passwords are automatically included in the meeting URL when launching the meeting from Canvas, but can also be shared by sharing the meeting URL from the meeting details.

 - If you would like to have your session automatically recorded, make sure to set the Meeting Option for "Record the meeting automatically" and choose the "In the cloud" option.
 This will make the recording available to your students in the "Cloud Recording" tab.

-- The Zoom session will automatically be added to yours and your students Canvas Calendar with the meeting info and a URL for joining the meeting.
-It will also show up under their "Upcoming Meetings" tab inside your Canvas course space.
+- The Zoom session will show up under "Upcoming Meetings" tab inside your Canvas course space.

 Importing an existing Zoom meeting into your Canvas course

 *Use this option if you have scheduled your Zoom sessions on the uci.zoom.us website, or through the desktop app)